Digdgeo/GEOG-510/README.md

 ## Lectures

-Lections will be posted here
+All lections will be posted here and blablabla...
 ## Labs

 Labs assignments will be posted here